chenjianjx/srb4j/documents/test-cases/test-cases.md

 * Facebook login with an account, then do goole login with an account associated with the same email.
 Expecting failure.
 * Facebook login with an account, then do registration with the same email.
 Expecting failure.

+### Forget password
+#### Reqeust a verification code
+* Email empty
+* Email not existing
+* Email belongs to a google/facebook user
+* Positive case

+#### Validate the verification code
+* Email empty
+* Email not existing
+* Email belongs to a google/facebook user
+* Wrong verification code
+* Positive case
+* Verification code is right but has expired
+* Request a verification code twice and use the first one

+#### Reset password after valdiation

+* Empty input
+  * All empty
+  * Fill new password only
+  * Fill confirmation password only
+* New password do not match the pattern
+* New passwords don't match
+* Positive case.
+Login after the resetting.

 ### Random code login
 #### Reqeust a code
 * Email empty